clarenceluo78/singer-adaptive-svc/README.md

 # Singer-adaptive Singing Voice Conversion [Work in progress ⏳]

-This repository is the implementation of project *Adversarial Waveform Generation Based Singing Voice Conversion with A Singer-adaptive Module* and some baselines of Singing Voice Conversion (SVC) task.
+This repository is the implementation of project *Converting to Realistic Professional Singing Voices with Singer-Adaptive Representations* and some baselines of Singing Voice Conversion (SVC) task.

 ## Tabel of Contents
 - [Datasets](#datasets)